Braden-sui/Vibecodr/README.md

 ## Phase 5 Snapshot

 - Feed now supports search, tag filters, and a For You lane with analytics events.
-- Live Capsules page provides waitlist onboarding plus sample session cards.
+- Live Capsules surfaces include a `/live` placeholder route and prototype live-session card + waitlist UI components; no streaming infra or Worker endpoints yet.
 - Shared manifest schema understands worker-edge runners, live settings, and concurrency caps.

 Next steps:
 - Wire the live waitlist form to the Workers API.
-- Connect feed search/filter params to the backend query once endpoints land.
+- Refine feed search/filter behaviour and For You ranking now that the backend query and analytics wiring are in place.

 ## Cloudflare Pages build